-The Pandemic Is an Intuition Nightmare
+America Is Trapped in a Pandemic Spiral

 Meanwhile, as businesses closed and stay-at-home orders rolled out, “we presumed a trade-off between saving lives and saving the economy,” says Danielle Allen, a political scientist at Harvard.
 “That was foolishness of the most profound degree.”
 The two goals were actually aligned: Epidemiologists and economists largely agree that the economy cannot rebound while the pandemic is still raging.
 By treating the two as opposites, state leaders rushed to reopen, leading a barely contained virus to surge anew.

-Read: Long=haulers are redefining COVID-19
+Read: Long-haulers are redefining COVID-19

 Now, as winter looms and the pandemic continues, another dichotomy has emerged: enter another awful lockdown, or let the virus run free.
 This choice, too, is false.
 Public-health measures offer a middle road, and even “lockdowns” need not be as overbearing as they were in spring.
 A city could close higher-risk venues like bars and nightclubs while opening lower-risk ones like retail stores.
 There’s a “whole control panel of dials” on offer, but “it’s hard to have that conversation when people think of a light switch,” says Lindsay Wiley, a professor of public-health law at American University.
 “The term lockdown has done a lot of damage.”
 It exacerbated the false binary between shutting down and opening up, while offering …